 Travel by Ferry

 When planning my first Europe trip, I was SO stuck on figuring out how to get from Scotland to Ireland, and how to get from Ireland to France.
 Planes were so expensive at the time I was traveling, but I really wanted to visit Ireland and didn’t want to cut it out of my itinerary!
 Cue the ferry.
-A lot of travellers overlook taking the ferry, but it’s really an awesome option to explore if you’re trying to get across an ocean!
+A lot of travelers overlook taking the ferry, but it’s really an awesome option to explore if you’re trying to get across an ocean!

 - If you book an overnight ferry, you can save money on a room for that night